darkrelics/eidolon-engine/documentation/flutter-style.md

 - Use `dart analyze` to check for issues before committing
 - Maintain consistency with existing code patterns
 - Prioritize readability and maintainability
+- Code formatting enforced by automated linters in CI/CD

 ## Code Organization